uit-no/hpc-doc/general/faq.rst

 How can I get more information about my job?
 --------------------------------------------

-How can I see when my qued job will start, when it will finish, why it is blocked and so on?
+How can I see when my queued job will start, when it will finish, why it is blocked and so on?

 On the webpage